Exclusive: N.Y. regulator subpoenas Wells Fargo over unwanted auto insurance

 The subpoenas, each of which is nine pages long, were sent to Wells Fargo Bank NA in Saint Louis Park, Minnesota, and Wells Fargo Insurance Services USA Inc in Charlotte, North Carolina.

-The subpoenas also request the Wyman report and any other analyses of policies issued to New York customers.
+The subpoenas also request the Wyman consulting firm's report and any other analyses of policies issued to New York customers.

+Separately, New York Attorney General Eric Schneiderman's office issued a subpoena to Wyman, according to a person familiar with the matter.
+A spokeswoman for the firm did not immediately respond to a request for comment.

-Editing by Carmel Crimmins and Jeffrey Benkoe
+Editing by Carmel Crimmins and Tom Brown